red-collar-official/flutter_kore/docs/custom_instances.md

 Here we will discuss mixins.

-Mixins allow you to add additional funtions to your custom instance like dependencies, cancelable api calls and state.
+There are mixins that allow you to add additional funtions to your custom instance like dependencies, cancelable api calls and state.

 For example if you need to add state to your instance you can write this: